RedisLabs/redislabs-docs/content/rs/security/ldap/migrate-to-role-based-ldap.md

 ## Test LDAP access

-To test your LDAP integration, including:
+To test your LDAP integration, you can:

-- Connecting with `redis-cli` and using the AUTH command to test LDAP username/password credentials.
+- Connect with `redis-cli` and use the [AUTH command](https://redis.io/commands/auth/) to test LDAP username/password credentials

-- Signing in to the admin console using LDAP username/password credentials authorized for the Administration role.
+- Sign in to the admin console using LDAP credentials authorized for admin access

--  Signing in to RedisInsight using authorized LDAP username/password credentials.
+- Use RedisInsight to access a database using authorized LDAP credentials

-- Using the REST API to connect using LDAP username/password credentials.
+- Use the REST API to connect using authorized LDAP credentials

 ## Related info